'I believe my child has gained confidence' -Year 4 parent

 - HAVE LOTS OF FUN!

-Our Forest School sessions are led by Mrs Campbell who has achieved the 'Level 3 Forest Schools Practitioner qualification' and all activities are fully and comprehensively risk-assessed.
+Our Forest School sessions are led by Mrs Campbell or Mrs Astall who have achieved the 'Level 3 Forest Schools Practitioner qualification' and all activities are fully and comprehensively risk-assessed.

 How does it work at St Joseph's?

-As Forest Schools requires a very low adult to pupil ratio, we select children that we feel will really benefit from this extra-curricular experience to take part in the half-termly Forest School Club. which will begin in the Autumn Term.
+As Forest Schools requires a very low adult to pupil ratio, we select children that we feel will really benefit from this extra-curricular experience to take part in the half-termly Forest School Club. which will begin in the Autumn Term and continue through the school year.
 These will be small-scaled groups that combine learning about the outdoors with opportunities for developing resilience, improving self-esteem and confidence and problem solving.

-However, we want ALL children to have the experience of Forest Schools so we plan carefully over the course of each year to ensure that opportunities are put in place for all.
+However, we want AS MANY CHILDREN AS POSSIBLE to have the experience of Forest Schools so we plan carefully over the course of each year to ensure that opportunities are put in place for.
 In addition to this, those children that take part in a residential will cover many of the key learning objectives set out in Forest Schools.